keeanalbao/cse15l-lab-reports/lab2.md

     public String handleRequest(URI url) {

         if (url.getPath().equals("/")) {
-            return "This is server 4000";
+            return "This is a server";
         }

         else {